kidaa30/ohimanual/content/3_gathering_appropriate_data.md

 The most important thing to remember when gathering data and indicators is that they must contribute to measuring ocean health.
 Not all information that enhances our knowledge of marine processes directly convey information about ocean health and may not be appropriate within the OHI framework.
 Because of this, compiled indicators can sometimes be more suitable than raw data measuring single marine attributes.

 Begin by understanding and comparing the best approaches used in assessments that have been completed, including global assessments, Brazil, Fiji, and the US West Coast.
-For the smaller-scale assessments (i.e., anything but the global assessments), if finer-resolution local data were available in the study area, these data were either incorporated into modified goal models that used locally appropriate and informed approaches or into the existing global goal model.
+For OHI+ assessments, if finer-resolution local data were available in the study area, these data were either incorporated into modified goal models that used locally appropriate and informed approaches or into the existing global goal model.
 When local data were not available, the global-scale data and global goal models were used, which is least desirable because it does not provide more information than the global study.
 When looking for data, the following decision tree may be useful.

  This should be a goal-by-goal process:

 ![](https://docs.google.com/drawings/d/1bJ3lk0stX78YM_VVR8VDAmdVUcMv4riSZk-0L2x8ybw/pub?w=624&h=336)